scikit-build/scikit-build-core/docs/configuration.md

 wheel.py-api = "cp37"
 ```

+Scikit-build-core will only target ABI3 if the version of Python is equal to or
+newer than the one you set. `${SKBUILD_SABI_COMPONENT}` is set to
+`Development.SABIModule` when targeting ABI3, and is an empty string otherwise.

 If you are not using CPython at all, you can specify any version of Python is
 fine: